Tilshead: Parish church

 There was a church at Tilshead in the early 12th century, possibly since Saxon times.
 The three-bay north and south arcades with their square piers are from that period, and the font bowl is also from that century.

 The chancel was rebuilt in the mid-13th century, and were renovations in the 17th and 18th centuries included re-roofing it.
 T.H.
 Wyatt and D. Brandon directed restoration in 1845-6 which added the south porch and north vestry, and there was further work in 1904.
 The church is built in flint and limestone, partly chequered, and has a low central tower with a small conical roof; it was recorded as Grade I listed in 1958.
 The three bells were cast in 1764 by Thomas Bilbie I.

 Income from the church went to Ivychurch Priory near Salisbury from 1317.
 The dedication to St Thomas is first recorded in 1763; it may come from the link with Ivychurch, as it is thought that the saint stayed at the priory during the Council of Clarendon in 1164.

 A plain-fronted vicarage was built in red brick to the west of the church in 1818, and sold c.1972.
 In 1971 the benefice was united with those of Chitterne and Orcheston.
 Today the parish forms part of the Salisbury Plain benefice, which also encompasses the churches at Shrewton.

 Others

 A small redbrick Baptist chapel was built next to the main road in 1882 and closed in 2015.

 Amenities

 Tilshead has a primary school, St Thomas à Becket C of E (Aided) Primary School, which was built next to the church in 1905.

 There is a pub – the Rose and Crown, a 17th-century building – and a village hall.

 The whole length of the River Till (which is a winterbourne, dry for much of the year) is a biological Site of Special Scientific Interest.

 Military land

 Much of Salisbury Plain is used by the Ministry of Defence for military training.
 Westdown Camp, 0.4 mi to the east of the village, is an accommodation centre for the Salisbury Plain Training Area.

 RAF Tilshead, to the southwest of the village, was in use from 1925 to 1941.
+Its land is currently used as part of Salisbury Plain Training Area.